FTWynn/gologgen/README.md

 Grab the latest release from the [Releases Page](https://github.com/FTWynn/gologgen/releases).
 You can use the builds in any directory on the appropriate platform (setting the linux and osx builds to executable before you do).
 In addition to the binary, you'll need a config file, and some number of data or replay files.

+## Getting Started

+There are a number of config examples provided in the config directory.
+You can start with a simple one, or shoot for the batteries included example.
+The config file ignores any values that aren't related to the OutputType.

+You can either name your config gologgen.conf and put it in a directory named "config" next to the executable, or you can specify a path with the conf runtime flag.

+    ./gologgen_linux_amd64 -conf=simple1.conf

+You might want to bump the log level as well if you're curious about the steps it's taking.
+WARN is the default.

+     ./gologgen_linux_amd64 -conf=simple1.conf -level=INFO

+The generated log lines either come from data files (JSON descriptions of log lines) or replay files (a capture of live log data).
+An example of each is in the repo.

-## Configuration
+## Global Configuration File

-The first needed file is gologgen.conf, which stores global variables in a JSON object.
+This file stores global variables in a JSON object.
 By default, the program will look for gologgen.conf in a config directory alongside the executable, but you can set the conf to what and wherever with the *conf* flag at runtime.
-A working example is in the repo's config directory with all of the parameters filled out, but here are the current options:
+The file only needs the configs related to the OutputType, and will safely ignore unrelated configs if they are present.
+The current options are:

 Conf Parameter | Notes
 --------- | -----